FONDECYT research grant (2022-2025)

 Measurements in Alto Loa, October 2022

 With my colleague Nicolás Zanetta and Carlos Manzano we published the data from our January 2021 field work in Alto Loa.
-Please see the full article (Impact of mining on the metal content of dust in indigenous villages of northern Chile) here in Environment International.
-A short summary in Spanish can be found here and we are about to write a press release for international release.
+Please see the full article (Impact of mining on the metal content of dust in indigenous villages of northern Chile) here in Environment International and a short summary in Spanish can be found here.

 We went back to explain the results to the communities and learn the most effective ways of communicating science to them.
 We carried out Particulate Matter sampling and also took many water samples, sediments and even attempted to record the metal content in trees (to complement the dendrochemistry analysis of Nicolas Zanetta).